 When must I wear a face mask?
 How will this requirement be enforced?
 (Added June 12)

-On May 26, 2020, the Purdue University Board of Trustees ratified a university regulation requiring wearing a face mask upon entering a campus building.
+On May 26, 2020, the Purdue University Board of Trustees ratified a university regulation requiring the correct wearing of a face mask upon entering a campus building.
 The science on facial coverings has become clear in terms of limiting spread of COVID-19.
-Face masks help protect others from unintentional exposure from the person wearing it.
 Each of us has an obligation to protect against the spread of COVID-19.

 Compliance is expected in support of the Protect Purdue Pledge.
 As with other university regulations, failure to comply may result in disciplinary action through the Office of the Provost (faculty), Human Resources (staff) and the Office of Student Rights and Responsibilities (students).